 Can I use a nail gun to install hardwood floors?

 Using a standard nail gun for hardwood floors may not be appropriate.
-Specialized hardwood flooring nail guns are needed to produce high-quality results.
+Specialized hardwood floor nail guns are needed to produce high-quality results.

 These nail guns offer appropriate force and fastening with the proper profile and density for adhesion.
-They should also have fasteners compatible with your wood flooring.
+They should also have fasteners compatible with your product's thickness.

-What size nails do I use for 3/4 inch hardwood flooring?
+What size nails do I use for 3/4 inch hardwood planks?

 For ¾” hardwood flooring, use a 15.5 or 16-gauge nail.
 These should be between 1 ½” and 2” long.
 Use a nail type designed for dense material flooring.